rstropek/Samples/rxjs-whats-new-6/readme.md

 ## Synchronous Error Handling

-`try/catch` can no longer catch synchronously thrown errors.
+* `try/catch` can no longer catch synchronously thrown errors.
 You need to specify e.g. an error callback.
+* BTW: Note new `concat` creation method, no longer a `concat`-operator (simplification)

 ### Demo